Skip to content

 Checking formatting responsiveness across device sizes through WordPress is advised:

-• Review line length, font sizing, spacing for desktop versus tablets
+• Review line length, font sizing, and spacing for desktop versus tablets

 • Verify layout reflows properly down to mobile screens

-• No horizontal scrolling required ensures good mobile experience
+• No horizontal scrolling is required, which ensures a good mobile experience

-Proper formatting and readability directly impacts visitor engagement as well as content indexing.
+Proper formatting and readability directly impact visitor engagement as well as content indexing.

 Tips for effectively integrating calls-to-action (CTAs) into WordPress posts:

-• Strategically place initial CTA after intro section or background setup to make first ask
+• Strategically place the initial CTA after the intro section or background setup to make the first ask

-• Keep CTAs concise – single sentence or short paragraph at most
+• Keep CTAs concise – a single sentence or short paragraph at most

 • Break up lengthy posts with intermittent CTAs to re-engage readers

-• End each post with a final summary and CTA to guide next steps
+• End each post with a final summary and CTA to guide the next steps

 • Use bullet points or numbered lists for CTA clarity